prggmr/zf2-docpx/zend/Adapter/Ldap.rst

 setOptions
 ----------

-.. function:: setOptions($options)
+.. function:: setOptions()

     Sets the array of arrays of Zend\Ldap\Ldap options to be used by this adapter.

-    :param array $options: The array of arrays of Zend\Ldap\Ldap options
+    :param array: The array of arrays of Zend\Ldap\Ldap options

     :rtype: Ldap Provides a fluent interface